grafana/mimir/docs/sources/operators-guide/configuring/about-tenant-ids.md

 ## Restrictions

-Tenant IDs must be less-than or equal-to 150 bytes or characters in length and must comprise only supported characters:
+Tenant IDs must be less-than or equal-to 150 bytes or characters in length and can only include the following supported characters:

 - Alphanumeric characters
   - `0-9`